Tin box: Construction

 Some types of metal tins or cans have hinged covers; Others cans have removable interference fit covers or lids.

 The lid, which sometimes is hinged to the body of the container, is often held in place when closed by friction.
 In other cases, two protruding lugs can pass each other only when the lid and the rest of the box are deformed slightly: pressure from the user's hands is sufficient to produce this deformation, while the parts resist this somewhat, and are flexible enough to recover their normal shape when released.

 Collecting

 Some people collect these types of tin boxes.
 For example, Yvette Dardenne in Belgium has amassed a collection of approximately 56,800 tin boxes over two decades.

-Boxes

-Several types of tinplate metal boxes are produced.

 Gift Boxes

 Some companies also use tinplate to make gift cans and boxes, like Candle tin, Coin bank, Christmas tin box, Easter egg tin etc.

 Trunks

 Trunks and chests are sometimes constructed of tinplate.
 These large boxes often have a hinged top cover and are sometimes highly decorated.